 6) Once all the chicken roulades are seared, transfer chicken to baking dish and bake at 350 F. until they reach 160 degrees F. in the thickest parts.
 Use a meat thermometer to make sure they are done.
 This will probably take about 20 minutes.

 7) Let chicken rest for a few minutes and then slice each breast into coins.
 Serve with grains or a salad.

 If you don’t have a good filling, it doesn’t really make sense to put it inside chicken.
 Since chicken can be a bit bland by itself, I think it helps to use a filling that brings a lot of flavor.
 Bacon is always a good start because it brings some saltiness and crunchiness to the filling.
 Obviously I also used a lot of Tabasco for heat, but the real secret ingredient is dried apricots.

 The apricots will break down as the filling cooks and give it a subtle sweetness that makes the rolls very addictive.

-To start the filling, add the bacon to a cold skillet and put it over medium heat.
+To start the filling for the Bacon Chicken Roulade, add the bacon to a cold skillet and put it over medium heat.
 Let it cook slowly so the fat renders out and the bacon crisps.
 This will take about 10-15 minutes.
 If the pan ever looks very dry, feel free to add a drizzle of oil.

 Once the bacon is starting to crisp up, add the onions, tomatoes, and dried apricots.